 Kingston Parish Council

 The Parish Council meets on the third Thursday of each month (except August and December) at 19.30h in the Reading Room.
 The Council operates under the Local Government Act 1972, which gives it specific Powers to act on certain matters only.
-Other local government matters, such as holes in the road, or overhanging trees, are dealt with at District (South Hams District Council) or County (Devon County Council) level - see "Who should you get in touch with".
+Other local government matters, such as holes in the road, or overhanging trees, are dealt with at District (South Hams District Council) or County (Devon County Council) level.

 (See under ‘Contact Us’ for ways to report issues such as holes in the road directly and easily through relevant websites).